 Anyone who works on internet businesses understands that the web page rank in the search engine result page plays a pivotal role in business growth.
-This is no different for online community SEO as well — a well-optimized online community can drive traffic, increase brand visibility, and help in acquire new clients.
+This is no different for online community SEO as well — a well-optimized online community can drive traffic, increase brand visibility, and help in new client acquisition.

 In general SEO professionals have an understanding of the different CMS such as WordPress, Ghost, and hosted solutions like Webflow.
-This expertise of configuring the website technically to ensure that the content is easily indexable via search engines constitutes on-site optimization.
-The other component of SEO is off-site optimization which encompasses factors such as guest posting and influencer outreach to build backlinks.
+This expertise in configuring the website technically to ensure that the content is easily indexable via search engines constitutes on-site optimization.
+The other component of SEO is off-site optimization which encompasses factors such as guest posting, media mentions, and influencer outreach for building backlinks.

 Factors to consider for online community SEO

 Although the majority of the SEO professionals are focused on optimizing websites, the experience of working on online communities and forums for SEO is comparatively less.
 This is especially challenging since the content is user-generated and community owners cannot arbitrarily change the content posted by the members.
 That said, there is enough scope for onsite optimization of an online community and discussion forum.